 The Warren Cup in the British Museum, dating from the Julio-Claudian dynasty (first century CE), has two scenes of male-on-male pederastic sex sculpted onto its sides.

-The top figures shows a bearded Greek adult having anal sex with a beardless boy who is lowering himself onto the adult’s penis by holding onto a strap.
-The bottom figures show a clean-shaven Roman adult having anal sex with a boy who is probably a slave.
-The Roman man must be in the dominant position and can engage in anal sex only with an inferior.
-This was a Roman cultural expectation, although not always observed, as St. Paul’s indictment indicates.
+The top figures shows a bearded adult having anal sex with a beardless slave boy who is lowering himself onto the adult’s penis by holding onto a strap.
+The bottom figures show a clean-shaven younger Roman adult having anal sex with a slave boy.
+Roman law forbade pederasty with free born boys.
+The Roman man must always be in the dominant position and can engage in anal sex only with an inferior.
+This was a Roman cultural expectation, although not always observed, as St. Paul’s indictment in Romans 1:27 indicates

 Is Anal Sex a Sin?

 Where does that leave us in terms of your question?
 Is anal sex a sin in the Bible?
 Is pleasure in sex off limits for Christians?
 The Protestant reformers in the sixteenth century who disavowed celibacy discovered the joys of sex as they experienced married life and they spoke of sex with its pleasures as a gift of God.
 I’m not aware that they made any pronouncements about anal sex within marriage, although sodomy was punishable by death even in Protestant countries.
 Even after the death penalty was no longer applied in Protestant England (the last two men hanged for “buggery” occurred in 1835) those accused of sodomy could still be imprisoned (such as Oscar Wilde in 1895).
 In states in the U.S. sodomy (and oral sex) was a crime punishable with imprisonment, whether performed on men or women, into the 20th century.